cmeredit/DatasetSplits/README.md

 This repository holds the train/test splits of the datasets used in our ML competition.
 To get the data, you can clone or download this repository using the green "code" button in the top right.

-To make a competition submission, please email me at connor.meredith0913@gmail.com with your predictions in a .csv file.
+To make a competition submission, please email me at connor.meredith@colorado.edu with your predictions in a .csv file.